 Insert something in a specific point in the collection

 When you add something to a collection, it gets added to the very end of the collection.
-But what if you want to insert something at a very specific spot of the collection?
+But what if you want to insert something at a very specific spot in the collection?
 You'd do so like this:

 >>hobbies.insert("lawn mowing", 3)